MicrosoftDocs/architecture-center/docs/guide/hpc/devito-virtual-machine-content.md

 ### Benchmarking a Devito operator

 You can use the *benchmark.py* python file to test the performance of a Devito operator.
 The file is located under the */benchmarks/user* folder that's in the Devito folder.
-The *benchmark.py* file implements a minimalist framework to evaluate the performance of a Devito operator, but it varies:
+The *benchmark.py* file implements a minimalist framework to evaluate the performance of a Devito operator, while varying:

 - The problem size, for example the shape of the computational grid.